cameron-mccawley/CTF-Writeups/OSU_league2020/cookie/cookie.md

 As a reward for beating cookie clicker, I will turn this into an easy buffer overflow challenge.
 Enter your payload!
 ```

 Woah!
 We called the win function, but how?
 Well, we can probably assume that our variable for our total number of cookies was unsigned, meaning it can only be represented by a positive number.
 So when we subract from it when our total is at 0, rather than going negative, the total wraps around and underflows to a super large number.
 That number is larger than 18,000,000,000,000,000,000, so the loop exits, and so does the thread.
 The `grandpa_loop` function also exits as it's just a while loop that exits when we are above the target number as well!
-With both threads exited, the win function os called.
+With both threads exited, the win function is called.

 What's next?
 Well, we are directly told that the next part is an easy buffer overflow challenge, so let's overflow a buffer: